-Donald Trump Has Another Big Idea: The former president, who has long touted that he didn’t launch any new wars as president, is asking for a way to strike at drug cartels in Mexico.
+Donald Trump Has Another Big Idea: The former president, who has long touted that he didn’t launch any new wars as president, was asking for a way to strike at drug cartels in Mexico a few months back.

 Donald Trump Wants to Do What?

 Those two goals are likely to end up in tension, as Trump ramps up his third presidential campaign.
-According to a Rolling Stone report this week, the former president is asking advisers for “a range of military options aimed at taking on Mexican drug cartels, including strikes that are not sanctioned by Mexico’s government.”
+According to a Rolling Stone report from early April, the former president is asking advisers for “a range of military options aimed at taking on Mexican drug cartels, including strikes that are not sanctioned by Mexico’s government.”

 “‘Attacking Mexico,’ or whatever you’d like to call it, is something that President Trump has said he wants ‘battle plans’ drawn for,” a source told Rolling Stone.
 “He’s complained about missed opportunities of his first term, and there are a lot of people around him who want fewer missed opportunities in a second Trump presidency.”